-Join science superstar and STEM Ambassador Dr Emily Grossman for this fun and interactive science quiz show based on her new book Brain-Fizzing Facts: Awesome Science Questions Answered, as she challenges the audience to guess the answers to fun questions and figure out the explanations for some of her favourite weird and wonderful science facts.
-Jam-packed with fun, educational and surprising facts, this show is guaranteed to amuse and amaze, whether you’re 7 or 70!
+Join TV science superstar and STEM Ambassador Dr Emily Grossman for this fun and interactive science quiz show based on her bestselling books Brain-fizzing Facts: Awesome Science Questions Answered and World-whizzing Facts: Awesome Earth Questions Answered, as she challenges the audience to guess the answers to fun questions and figure out the explanations for some of the world's weirdest and most wonderful science facts.
+Jam-packed with fun, educational and surprising facts, along with simple explanations of climate change and wildlife loss and what we can all do to help, this show is guaranteed to amuse and amaze, whether you’re 7 or 70!
 After all, who wouldn't want to know that there’s an animal that does square poos?
 Or that we make better decisions when we need a wee?!

 The show can be adapted for audiences of any age, or to fit a theme or area of the curriculum, and includes volunteers and audience participation.
 Emily uses audience volunteers to help her with simple and fun experiments, demonstrating core scientific concepts, such as convection currents, pressure differences, chemical reactions, phase changes, material science and the brain.

 “Emily is an excellent speaker and really knows how to engage kids – and parents – in the most fascinating & wacky parts of science”

 Big Bang Banbury